 If you aren’t familiar with our Horse First Aid course this is a one day workshop with other horse owners and riders, where you will get a whole days training with a vet.
 You will learn about keeping your horse healthy, which vital signs to record and what to have in your equine first aid kit.
 One of our vets will teach you about wounds, how they heal and which ones require a vet, and how to dress a wound.
 You will discover the early signs of colic which most horse owners can’t recognise and learn how to cope with equine emergencies such as choke, nosebleeds and cast.
 You will be taught the key times to call the vet, and how to reduce the risk of infectious diseases such as strangles.

 Sometimes owners tell me that they would love to come but they can’t afford it.

-My advice: There are lots of expenses with horses, but many owners report that they have saved money on vets bills by coming on our courses, because they really understand when to call the vet.
+There are lots of expenses with horses, but many owners report that they have saved money on vets bills by coming on our courses, because they really understand when to call the vet.